mitranim/chrome-extension-nojs/readme.md

 ## Usage

-Left-click the extension icon to toggle JavaScript for current domain.
+Left-click the extension icon or Ctrl+J (⌘J for Mac) to toggle JavaScript for current domain.
 Right-click for extension options or browser JavaScript preferences.